 The following non-profits, charities, and other organization will aids low income people, the working poor and families to meet their food and nutritional needs.
 They include the Community Food Advocates - Davidson County (615) 385-2286, Christian Community Outreach (615) 847-4996, Nashville Cares ((800) 845-4266), and Edgehill Center (phone (615) 256-5108).

 Davidson County and Nashville have about 90 other food banks in the region.
 They can provide free groceries, hot meals, and other support.
-More on Davidson and Nashville food pantries.
+Some have soup kitchens for Easter, Thanksgiving or Christmas meals.
+More on Davidson and Nashville free food pantries.

 Also learn about the government food stamp program (click here for more on SNAP).